 Arts learning is integral to all that we do at The Wallis: connecting audiences with the very best in the performing arts; using the power of the arts to build community and address pressing social issues; and responding to critical needs in the greater community through arts leadership, collaboration and partnership.

-Our School Partners Program serves as many as 10,000 Los Angeles pre-kindergarten through 12th grade students each year through student matinee performances and corresponding workshops for teachers.
-We also have in-depth partnerships with Wallis Focus Schools in underserved communities.
-These partnerships include matinee performances throughout the season, sessions with visiting teaching artists, arts career days and opportunities for students and parents to attend shows together.
+Our School Partners Program serves thousands of Los Angeles area 1st through 12th grade students each year through student matinee performances and corresponding workshops for teachers.
+Schools may also apply for additional opportunities including sessions with visiting teaching artists, arts career days and opportunities for students and parents to attend shows together.

 Courses for Young Artists: We are proud to invest in the development of young artists through in-depth courses such as The Art of Choreography, The Art of the Small Ensemble: Classical Music & Jazz and Creating Musical Theater.
 Our course offerings also include collaborations with organizations such as The Miracle Project, which provides theater programs for young people with autism and their typical peers, and Broadway Dreams, a summer intensive program with professional Broadway performers for anyone who has the dream and drive to appear on The Great White Way.